The miles you had five years ago are worth less than they are today.

 Using your frequent flier miles has gotten tougher and tougher since the Great Recession.
 But starting February 1, 2014 it is about to become even more difficult.

-Delta and United have announced changes to their frequent flier programs that will require more miles for some destinations.
+United have announced changes to their frequent flier programs that will require more miles for some destinations.

 -On Delta, to get a "Saver Seat" to Hawaii-- the lowest level-- the requirement jumps from 40,000 to 45,000 Sky Miles.

 This is significant because Hawaii is one of the top destinations for users of frequent flier miles.